-Their unique gait, the 'skeið,' is a style that developed due to Iceland’s rough terrain and is noted for being comfortable with the potential for rapid acceleration.
+Their unique gait, the “skeid,” is a style that developed due to Iceland’s rough terrain and is noted for being comfortable with the potential for rapid acceleration.

 More Icelandic horses now live outside the country than inside; 100,000 live abroad, compared to the 80,000 living domestically.

-Those that leave Iceland are never able to return, and no other breeds are allowed on the island.
+Those who leave Iceland can never return, and no other breeds are allowed on the island.
 These restrictions are because the isolated native breed is susceptible to diseases, and a foreign infection could cripple the whole population.

 Riding an Icelandic horse is as near to an essential Icelandic experience as there is.

-There is a wealth of horse-riding tours across Iceland.
-Because they usually only last a few hours, it is possible to combine this excursion with many others, such as snorkeling, caving, or sightseeing around the Golden Circle.
+There’s a wealth of horse-riding tours across Iceland.
+Because they usually only last a few hours, combining this excursion with many others, such as snorkeling, caving, or sightseeing around the Golden Circle, is possible.

 Photo by Kristoffer Jensen